Performance Breakdown

 Dustbin design and volume

-Everything in the Omni has shrunk, and that includes the dustbin.
+Everything in the Omni has shrunk, including the dustbin.
 It still retains the V10, V11, and V15 dust container design, but at a much smaller scale, including the cyclones.

-Dyson says this vacuum has eight cyclones with whole machine filtration.
-It has the same filter design as the V11 and V15, only smaller.
+Dyson says this vacuum has eight cyclones with whole-machine filtration.
+It features the same filter design as the V11 and V15, but in a smaller dimension.

-The red lever also doubles as a release latch to remove the dustbin’s outer shell if it needs a thorough clean.
+The red lever also serves as a release latch to remove the dustbin’s outer shell if it requires a thorough cleaning.

 I tested it with a fog machine, and there were no visible leaks during this experiment.
 So it has excellent seals all around.

-Dirt capacity is meager at just 0.05 gallons (or 0.18 liters) – handheld-like small.
+Dirt capacity is meager at just 0.05 gallons (or 0.18 liters) – comparable to handheld devices.
 Expect frequent trips to the trash bin if you’re using this.

 Tools out of the box